oracle/graal/substratevm/README.md

 the classes of your application and their dependencies, including those from the JDK.
 It analyses these classes to determine which classes, methods and fields are reachable during application execution.
-It then ahead-of-time compiles all reachable code and data into a native executable for a specific operating system and architecture.
+It then ahead-of-time compiles all reachable code into a native executable for a specific operating system and architecture.
 This entire process is called **image build time** to clearly distinguish it from the compilation of Java source code to bytecode.